gaois/terminologue/website/docs/top.en.md

 In each case, *Terminologue Offline Processor* always exports and imports **all** available entries.

-If you are **re-importing** entries into the same termbase from which have exported them, then again, the entries are **added** to those already there, meaning that you will end up with duplicate entries in your termbase. *Terminologue Offline Processor* makes no effort to detect or resolve duplicates during import.
+If you are **re-importing** entries into the same termbase from which you have exported them, then again, the entries are **added** to those already there, meaning that you will end up with duplicate entries in your termbase. *Terminologue Offline Processor* makes no effort to detect or resolve duplicates during import.

 ## Release notes